raystack/firehose/docs/docs/guides/create_firehose.md

 - it requires the following [variables](../sinks/bigquery-sink.md) to be set.
 - For INPUT_SCHEMA_DATA_TYPE = protobuf, this sink will generate bigquery schema from protobuf message schema and update bigquery table with the latest generated schema.
   - The protobuf message of a `google.protobuf.Timestamp` field might be needed when table partitioning is enabled.
 - For INPUT_SCHEMA_DATA_TYPE = json, this sink will generate bigquery schema by infering incoming json.
 In future we will add support for json schema as well coming from stencil.
   - The timestamp column is needed incase of partition table.
 It can be generated at the time of ingestion by setting the config.
-Please refer to config `SINK_BIGQUERY_ADD_EVENT_TIMESTAMP_ENABLE` in [depot bigquery sink config section](https://github.com/odpf/depot/blob/main/docs/reference/configuration/bigquery-sink.md#sink_bigquery_add_event_timestamp_enable)
+Please refer to config `SINK_BIGQUERY_ADD_EVENT_TIMESTAMP_ENABLE` in [depot bigquery sink config section](https://github.com/raystack/depot/blob/main/docs/reference/configuration/bigquery-sink.md#sink_bigquery_add_event_timestamp_enable)
 - Google cloud credential with some bigquery permission is required to run this sink.

 ## Create a Bigtable sink

-- it requires the following environment  [variables](https://github.com/odpf/depot/blob/main/docs/reference/configuration/bigtable.md) ,which are required by ODPF Depot library, to be set along with the generic firehose variables.
+- it requires the following environment [variables](https://github.com/raystack/depot/blob/main/docs/reference/configuration/bigtable.md) ,which are required by Depot library, to be set along with the generic firehose variables.

 If you'd like to connect to a sink which is not yet supported, you can create a new sink by following the [contribution guidelines](../contribute/contribution.md)